Trying different parenting styles and approaches can help you to decide about your baby’s care. Read on to find an approach to suit you.

 Babies — like adults — are individuals.
-Before you have your baby it’s difficult to know what approach will be best for you and them.
+Before you have your baby it’s impossible to know what approach will be best for you and them.

 Even very young babies can have clear preferences about what they like and dislike.
 Some seem happiest when they are being carried all the time.
 Others prefer the predictability of regular nap times during the day.
-So your baby’s temperament and personality is likely to influence your parenting decisions.
+So your baby’s temperament, personality and health is likely to influence your parenting decisions.

 What if I make the wrong choice?